AmberJBlue/estratto/README.md

-# Estratto - An Audio Feature Extraction Library
+# estratto - An Audio Feature Extraction Library

 [![Build Status](https://travis-ci.org/your-username/audio-feature-extraction.svg?branch=main)](https://travis-ci.org/your-username/audio-feature-extraction)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-Estratto is a Rust library provides various audio feature extraction techniques for processing and analyzing audio signals.
-It is designed to be modular, easy to use, and extensible for different audio analysis tasks.
+Estratto is a powerful and user-friendly Rust library designed for extracting rich audio features from digital audio signals.
+Whether you're analyzing music, speech, or any other type of audio data, Estratto provides an array of feature extraction techniques that help you uncover valuable insights and patterns.

 ## Features

 - MFCC (Mel-Frequency Cepstral Coefficients) feature extraction
 - Pitch detection algorithms
-- (Add more features here)
+- (Add more features here... coming soon)

 ## Getting Started
 To use this library in your Rust project, add the following to your `Cargo.toml`:

 ```toml